DanKnee007/homebridge-solis/README.md

 Once installed, login to the interface and scan the QR code with your iPhone, this will start the process to add the homebridge to your Apple Home instance.

 Once added, login back into the Homebridge Comfig UI X interface, click plugins from the menu, type `solis` as the search term, click install next to the plugin called `homebridge-solis`.
-You will be asked to provide the IP address and credentials to your inverter's data logging stick.
+You will be asked to provide the IP address and credentials to your inverter.
+Note that this is Simon's version.
+I plan to update it in the future.

 Assuming it's daylight outside, the app should start collecting data immediately, open the Eve [app](https://www.evehome.com/en/eve-app) and select the inverter - its generation data, albeit labelled as consumption data, should be visible as per the above screenshot.